General Rules & Regulations

 - Schedule for pre-show pyrotechnic tests to be conducted in the presence of a South Jordan City Fire Inspector.

-- The pyrotechnics contractor shall provide a current Certificate of Insurance to facility management naming SMG, Salt Lake County, as additional insured’s.
+- The pyrotechnics contractor shall provide a current Certificate of Insurance to facility management naming the Salt Lake County Equestrian Park, SMG and Salt Lake County, as additional insureds.

 - The pyrotechnics contractor shall provide certifications on all materials and products used in the pyrotechnic activity, indicating these materials contain no hazardous gases or materials which would cause injury or harm to patrons, show contractors or facility employees.